5.5 Learning at Work

 Reducing Absenteeism through Self-Management

-Included in these sessions were efforts to (1) teach the participants how to describe problem behaviors (e.g., disagreements with coworkers) that led to absences, (2) identify the causes creating and maintaining the behaviors, and (3) develop coping strategies.
-Participants set both short-term and long-term goals with respect to modifying their behaviors.
-In addition, they were shown how to record their own absences in reports including their frequency and the reasons for and consequences of them.
+Included in these sessions were efforts to (1) teach the participants how to describe problem behaviours (e.g., disagreements with coworkers) that led to absences, (2) identify the causes creating and maintaining the behaviours, and (3) develop coping strategies.
+Participants set both short-term and long-term goals with respect to modifying their behaviours.
+In addition, they were shown how to record their own absences in reports, including their frequency and the reasons for and the consequences of them.
 Finally, participants identified potential reinforcers and punishments that could be self-administered contingent upon goal attainment or failure.

 Exercises